lmfit/lmfit-py/doc/model.rst

 Determining parameter names and independent variables for a function
 --------------------------------------------------------------------

-The :class:`Model` created from the supplied function ``func`` will create a :class:`~lmfit.parameter.Parameters` object, and names are inferred from the function` arguments, and a residual function is automatically constructed.
+The :class:`Model` created from the supplied function ``func`` will guess which function arguments of the model function should be made into :class:`~lmfit.parameter.Parameters` object, and which should be considered non-varying **independent variables** that need to be specified when evaluating or fitting with the Model.

+By convention and by default, the first argument to the model function is taken to be the independent variable -- this is often the ``x`` value for the model.
-By default, the independent variable is taken as the first argument to the function.
-You can, of course, explicitly set this, and will need to do so if the independent variable is not first in the list, or if there is actually more than one independent variable.
+You can explicitly set this to be a different functional argument, and will need to do so if the independent variable is not first in the list, or if there is more than one independent variable.
+Since curve fitting most commonly fits some function :math:`y(x)`, it is common for the independent variable to be a numpy float ndarray of the same length as the data to be fit.
+While this is common, it is not actually required.
+The independent variable does not not need to be an ndarray, and can be any Python data type, and it is fine to have multiple independent variables.

-If not specified, Parameters are constructed from all positional arguments and all keyword arguments that have a default value that is numerical, except the independent variable, of course.
-Importantly, the Parameters can be modified after creation.
-In fact, you will have to do this because none of the parameters have valid initial values.
-In addition, one can place bounds and constraints on Parameters, or fix their values.
+.. versionchanged:: 1.2.3

+By convention and default, the positional arguments (that is, those without default values specified in the function signature) other than the first argument are marked as being Parameters -- these will have an invalid default value (or ``-Inf``) that must be supplied before using the Parameter.
+Keyword arguments to the model function that have numerical values will also be marked as being Parameters, and the supplied numerical value will be used as the default value for that Parameter.

+Keyword arguments to the model function that have non-numerical values (including ``None``, ``False``, and ``True``, but also strings) will be marked as being independent variables and their default value will be stored and used unless overwritten.
+There is some ambiguity for function arguments that have a value supplied in the function signature of ``None``, ``False``, or ``True``.
+These function arguments are tagged as independent variables, but can be made into a Parameter with :meth:`Model.make_params`, in which case, they will be treated as variables.
+An example is given below.

 Explicitly specifying ``independent_vars``